 So the A's need Colon, a two-time All-Star, to eat up innings.
 He is 161-113 with a 4.09 ERA over his 14-year major league career.
 But how much does the 2005 A.L.
 Cy Young winner have left in the tank?

 He went 5-2 with a 2.96 ERA over his first 10 starts last season.
-After a
+After a strained left hamstring sent him to the disabled list, he returned to go 3-7 with a 4.81 ERA over his final 16 starts.

 The A's have yet to announce the signing of outfielder Jonny Gomes, but that might come as soon as Wednesday.
 Gomes, a right-handed hitter, is in line to get outfield or D.H. at-bats against left-handed pitchers.